bconti123/bconti123/README.md

 I graduated from CSUN (May 2020) with majoring CIT in a Bachelor of Science degree.
 I enjoyed working with programming languages, system design, network systems, and IT infrastructure team projects.
 <br/>
 <br/>
-I am currently working with full-stack capstone project in my software engineering bootcamp.
+I am currently a student working with full-stack capstone project in my software engineering bootcamp since I joined in Jan 2023.

 </p>
 <!--